n8n-io/n8n-docs/docs/user-management/ldap.md

 !!! info "Feature availability"
 		* Available on Enterprise plans for n8n Cloud and self-hosted n8n.
+		* You need access to the n8n instance owner account.
-		* You must have an n8n instance owner account, and enable user management.
+		* You must enable user management.
+Refer to guides for [Cloud user management](/user-management/cloud-setup/) and [self-hosted user management](/hosting/authentication/user-management-self-hosted/).

 This page tells you how to enable LDAP in n8n.
 It assumes you are familiar with LDAP, and have an existing LDAP server set up.